 I'm sorry my transaction disrupted your life story.

-Let's reenact it, but this time, you with more discretion and
+Let's reenact it, but this time, you with more discretion and I with cash.

 When: Monday, September 22, 2008